orhun/systeroid/README.md

     <img src="img/systeroid-demo.gif" width="800">
 </a>

-Although **systeroid** does not need the parameter section to be present, it is important to know the sections and their areas of impact.
+Although **systeroid** does not need the parameter section to be specified explicitly, it is important to know the sections and their areas of impact.
 Here are the available kernel sections according to the [Linux kernel documentation](https://www.kernel.org/doc/html/latest/admin-guide/sysctl/index.html):

 | Section    | Path                | Description                                                   |
 | ---------- | ------------------- | ------------------------------------------------------------- |